sgh185/sgh185.github.io/_pages/research.md

   The original framework achieves a soft timing guarantee by performing static analyses on a piece of code and injecting callbacks that are set to execute a specified interval or granularity.
+In other words, the compiler can be timing-aware using custom analyses.
 The original framework was written using LLVM and the Nautilus Aerokernel.
 (See [paper](https://souradipghosh.com/pubs-talks/)).

   I am currently developing a version of compiler-timing for user-space to drive a variety of systems using compiler-injected callbacks